opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

 Instead, we can use advanced statistical methods to estimate the causal effect of treatments on target cohorts while controling for other factors like market conditions, competing incentives, and geopolitical events.

+This post explores our early experiments with synthetic controls and causal inference in the context of crypto network economies.

 <!-- truncate -->

 ## Understanding synthetic controls